DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 If you’re a returning teacher who already has qualified teacher status (QTS), you'll need to be returning to teach at a secondary school in England to get an adviser.

+If you're a veteran, you can get an adviser with or without a degree.

 $get-a-tta$

 ## Not a final year student?